 Unwillingness to compromise isn’t just impractical, it’s un-American:

 [David] charged Solomon his son, saying, “I am going the way of all the earth.
 Be strong, therefore, and show yourself a man.
-Keep the charge of the Lord your God, to walk in His ways, to keep His statutes, His commandments, His ordinances, and His testimonies, according to what is written in the Law of…
+Keep the charge of the Lord your God, to walk in His ways, to keep His statutes, His commandments, His ordinances, and His testimonies, according to what is … Continue Reading the rock paper scissors of good government

 It is as if the lamp held by Lady Liberty is no longer lifted so high, that the light has dimmed, or that it is partially shaded for many of the tempest-tossed.